Call us to get started 855-854-2679

 Soffits

 A soffit is the horizontal underside of the eave, or the extended portion of the roof over the edge of the house, which usually contains screens to ventilate the attic.
-Often you can improperly install a soffit at the roof return.
+An improperly installed soffit at the roof return is one of the most common entry holes.

 Animals that typically use soffits as an entry point include: